JuliaQX/QXGraphDecompositions.jl/docs/src/index.md

 ### Example usage

-An example of how QXGraphs can be used to calculate a vertex elimination order for a graph looks like:
+An example of how QXGraphDecompositions can be used to calculate a vertex elimination order for a graph looks like:

 ```
-using QXGraphs
+using QXGraphDecompositions

 # Create a LabeledGraph with N fully connected vertices.
 N = 10